Mobile Friendly vs Mobile Responsive: What's the Difference?

-Also, in this case, the design starts from the smallest screen size (smartphones) and expands to larger screens like desktops.
+Also, in this case, the design starts from the smallest screen size (mobile device) and expands to larger screens like desktop browsers.

 As you can see, this is the opposite approach to mobile-friendly web design, where the goal was to take the large version and shrink it into a smaller size.

 On top of that, mobile-optimized designs simplify the website by compressing images, shortening the information, and limiting text fields.

 Similarly, they tend to avoid any animations, mouse-over effects, and pop-ups.

 A Responsive Web Design Will Adapt to Multiple Screen Sizes

 As you have figured out by the name, this type of website “responds” to the device it's being viewed on.

 It automatically adapts the layouts to fit perfectly to any screen size.